Why Income Protection Insurance?

 Monthly benefit amount

 This is the amount you would like the policy to pay you each month.
-Depending on the insurer it is possible to cover between 50-70% of your gross income.
+Depending on the insurer it is possible to cover between 50-70% of your gross salary.
 The amount paid to you would be free from income tax.
 It makes sense to work out how much your essential outgoings are each month and ensure at least that much is covered.

 This is the length of time you need to be off work before your policy kicks in and starts to pay out.
 Deferred periods range from as short as 1 day right up to 12 months.
 The most common deferred periods are 4 weeks, 8 weeks and 13 weeks.
 When setting the deferred period consider how long your employer would provide you with full sick pay or how long you could last living off savings.
 The longer the deferred period the cheaper the policy.